usnistgov/hyperspy_tutorial/instructions/index.rst

 |
 |

-Click th button above to download the files that will be used in the interactive workshop.
+Click the button above to download the files that will be used in the interactive workshop.
 Once downloaded, extract the files into their own folder that is easily accessible.
 We recommend a folder in your user's home directory named ``hyperspy_tutorial`` (i.e. ``C:\Users\<username>\hyperspy_tutorial`` on